Denys Rayner: Achievement

-He died of cancer in January 1967 having seen his first two fibreglass designs – a Westerly 22 and a Westerly 25 (Lonesome Traveller owned by Ann and Slade Penoyre) – sailed across the Atlantic by relatively inexperienced seafarers of the kind he dreamed of encouraging to navigate wisely in deep waters.
-The photo of Young Tiger shows many of the qualities Rayner sought for his Westerly 22 – a shipshape 'baggywrinkled' small craft for everyman moored close to palm trees overhanging a shallow Caribbean beach after an uneventful 29-day crossing of the Atlantic Ocean crewed by two student friends.
+He had seen his first two fibre glass designs – a Westerly 22 and a Westerly 25 (Lonesome Traveller owned by Ann and Slade Penoyre) were sailed across the Atlantic Ocean by relatively inexperienced seafarers of the kind which he probably dreamed of encouraging them to navigate wisely in deep waters.
+The photo of Young Tiger shown many of the qualities he had reportedly sought for his Westerly 22 – a shipshape 'baggywrinkled' small craft for everyman, was moored close to palm trees on a shallow Caribbean beach after the 29-day crossing of the Atlantic Ocean in Westerly 22, which crewed by two student friends.

 Rayner's guidebooks for such adventurers include Safety in Small Craft, Coles, Harrap, De Graff (1961) and Small Boat Sailing, Collins Nutshell Books (1962).
 Seacraft technologies, especially navigational aids, have been transformed since these books were written, yet they contain timeless wisdom about taking a small ship to sea and bringing her home – without fuss.
 In Safety in Small Craft Rayner writes: "In any reasonable weather it is the diminutive size of the yacht which makes long passages under sail such thrilling affairs, and one of the reasons why I, for one, find the smallest possible craft the most rewarding" as well, he added, as costing less.